yuliangguo/3D_Lane_Synthetic_Dataset/README.md

 ## Data preparation

-You are wellcome to proceed to the development and evaluation directly using the splits of training and testing sets we provide.
+You are welcome to proceed to the development and evaluation directly using the splits of the training and testing sets we provide.
 Feel free to skip this section if you use our data split directly.

     ```